What does it mean to be significant?

 - Let agitated folks go ahead of you in line.

-Tailgators upset me until one day the thought came (is that you, Holy Spirit?) “maybe they’re in a hurry because someone is sick?”
+Tailgaters upset me until one day the thought came (is that you, Holy Spirit?), “Maybe they’re in a hurry because someone is sick?”

 I pulled over when it was safe and let them go by.

 I do it all the time, now.
-(Though, there was that time the agitated driver zipped past me, sped around the curve and then drove off a cliff . . .)*
+(Though, there was that time the agitated driver zipped past, sped around a curve and drove off a cliff . . .)*

 Biddy Chambers’ significant ministries

-Okay, she compiled and put together all of Oswald Chambers’ books–especially My Utmost for His Highest.
+Okay, she compiled and published all of Oswald Chambers’ books — especially My Utmost for His Highest.

 But that wasn’t her whole life.

-She practiced what I called, “the ministry of Interuption.”
+She practiced what I called “the ministry of Interruption.”

-Whenever someone came to her door, she dropped whatever she was doing (usually typing), invited them in, made tea, and listened while they poured our their hearts.
+Whenever someone came to her door, she dropped whatever she was doing (usually typing) and invited them in.
+She’d make tea and listen while they poured out their hearts.

 Her usual response when the petitioners ended their stories?